stackbit-projects/fabulous-sun-0efac/content/pages/index.md

       This is an Award Winning Agency Based in Fort Worth, Texas.
 Focusing on Building Digital Identities, and Supporting Minority Entrepreneurs.
     content: >
-      We are a small business brand who enjoy working closely with you and your small business team to deliver inspiring work, which enables your organization to grow.
+      We are a digital business brand who enjoy working closely with you and your small business team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects